Peterfilho/senai/README.md

 ### Test login page for SENAI

-This is a login page for ACT academy students!
+This is a login page for academy students!

 Keep the calm and discover the passwords!